melroy89/xfcevdi/README.md

 ![Preview 2](preview_papirus.png)

 _Note 1:_ You can always remove/install additional packages.
-By using the Docker container and apt-get command line (this won't be permanent).
+By using the Docker container and apt command line (this won't be permanent).
 Or ideally, by changing [Dockerfile](Dockerfile) or extending the Docker image instead via: `FROM danger89/xfcevdi_x2go` in your own Dockerfile.

 _Note 2:_ Optionally adapt the [XFCE settings script](xfce_settings.sh) to your needs.
 Eg. when you installed the Papirus icon theme and you want to use use the Papirus icons instead Mint-Y-Dark-Aqua icons.